-15. TRAVEL (§ 200.475 AND 41 CFR 301-1)
+15. Travel (§ 200.475 and 41 CFR 301-10)

-Travel costs include transportation, lodging, subsistence, and related items incurred by the recipient or subrecipient's employees who are in travel status on official business attributable to work under a federal award.
+Travel costs include transportation, lodging, subsistence, and related items incurred by the recipient's employees who are in travel status on official business attributable to work under a federal award.
 You may charge these costs on an actual cost basis, on a per diem or mileage basis, or on a combination of the two, provided the method used is applied to an entire trip and not to selected days of the trip.
-The method used must be consistent with those normally allowed in like circumstances in the recipient or subrecipient's other activities and in accordance with the recipient and subrecipient's established written policies.
+The method used must be consistent with those normally allowed in like circumstances in the recipient's other activities and in accordance with your established written policies.

-For travel costs charged to the NEA award, source documentation must justify that participation of the individual is necessary for the federal award, and that the costs are reasonable and consistent with your established written policy.
+For travel costs you charge to the NEA award, source documentation must justify that participation of the individual is necessary for the federal award, and that the costs are reasonable and consistent with your established written policy.